 Surrounded by Slovenia to the northwest, Hungary to the north, Bosnia

-and Herzegovina to the southeast, the country that is best remembered for its part in the outbreak of the 90s Balkan conflict
+and Herzegovina to the southeast, the country best remembered for its part in the outbreak of the 90s Balkan conflict

 physical beauty is only part of the story that lies behind its success as Europeans of all stripes are drawn by media

 buzz surrounding the country's new travel motto "The Mediterranean As It Once Was".
-Read into that "cheaper prices as they once were", and Croatia becomes the much more affordable option compared to the likes of sunny Spain, or its closer neighbor Italy, in stiff competition to lure tourists who want to stretch their holiday or vacation budget.
+Read into that "cheaper prices as they once were", and Croatia becomes the much more affordable option compared to the likes of sunny Spain, or its closer neighbor Italy.

-The coast is, of course, Croatia's summer calling card, beckoning tourists to its crystal clear waters and white sandy beaches, a flotilla of yachting or jet-skiing opportunities, as well as world class diving and snorkeling areas.
+In stiff competition to lure tourists who want to stretch their holiday or vacation budget, the Croatian coast is, of course, the country's summer calling card, beckoning tourists to its crystal clear waters and white sandy beaches, a flotilla of yachting or jet-skiing opportunities, as well as world class diving and snorkeling areas.

-Coastal and very scenic Dubrovnik, "the pearl of the Adriatic" is at the center of Croatia's tourism revival, combining fun in the sun with Old World charm.
+And at the very center of Croatia's tourism revival is coastal and very scenic Dubrovnik, "the pearl of the Adriatic" that combines fun in the sun with Old World charm.

 well-preserved medieval and Renaissance architecture.